zsparal/api-documentation/source/reference/v2/orders-api/update-orderline.rst

           :required: false

      - A link pointing to the product page in your web shop of the product sold.

+   * - ``metadata``

+       .. type:: mixed
+          :required: false

+     - Provide any data you like, for example a string or a JSON object.
+We will save the data alongside the order line.
+Whenever you fetch the order with our API, we’ll also include the metadata.
+You can use up to approximately 1kB.

    * - ``quantity``